noahgrant/resourcerer/docs/collection.md

 constructor: (models: Array<Record<string, any> | Model>, options: object) => void
 ```

-The Collection's constructor gets passed any initial models, as well as the [options](https://github.com/noahgrant/resourcerer#path) from the executor function.
+The Collection's constructor gets passed any initial models, as well as the [`path`](https://github.com/noahgrant/resourcerer#path) fields from the executor function.
 Override this to add some custom logic or instance variables for the collection&mdash;just be sure to pass the arguments to its `.super()` call, as well:

 ```js
 class MyCollection extends Collection<ModelType> {